 Minor Lick 1 – Am7

-This minor lick is build around a C major arpeggio, a common substitute for Am7.
+This minor lick is built around a C major arpeggio, a common substitute for Am7.

-Starting maj7 arpeggios in any context, such as this, on the 7th and moving up the R-3-5 from there is a commonly used jazz phrases that you can explore further in the woodshed.
+Starting maj7 arpeggios on the 7th and moving up the 1-3-5 from there is a commonly used jazz phrase that you can explore further.

 |Played over Am7||b3||5||b7||9|

-There is also an Em7 arpeggio in the last four notes of the phrase, which highlights the 5-b7-9-11 of the underlying Am7 chord, which is another arpeggio concept you can take from this lick and work it in other keys and over other chords in your studies.
+There is also an Em7 arpeggio in the last four notes of the phrase, which highlights the 5-b7-9-11 of the underlying Am7 chord.
+This is another arpeggio concept you can take from this lick and work it in other keys and over other chords.

 |Played over Am7||5||b7||9||11|